mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The update secret resulting from this change is an all-zero octet string of length Hash.length.

-After processing an Add message, new members SHOULD send an Update immediately to update their key.
+After processing an Add message, the new member SHOULD send an Update immediately to update its key.
 This will help to limit the tree structure degrading into subtrees, and thus maintain the protocol's efficiency.

 ## Update